Leonid Zyuganov: Political career

 After graduating from the Faculty of Sociology of Moscow State University in 2010, Leonid Zyuganov began working as an assistant to State Duma Deputy and Chairman of the State Duma Committee on Industry Sergei Sobko.

 From 2012 until his election to the Moscow City Duma in 2014, he worked as an assistant to the head of the CPRF faction in the Moscow City Duma Andrey Klychkov.

 On 14 September 2014, Zyuganov was elected to the Moscow City Duma of the VI convocation.
 In the Moscow City Duma, he headed the Commission on Science and Industry, and is also a member of the commissions on health and public health, on physical culture, sports and youth policy.

-In the 2014–2019, Zyuganov was the youngest deputy of the Moscow City Duma.
+From 2014 to 2019, Zyuganov was the youngest deputy of the Moscow City Duma.

 From the fall of 2018 to 2019, Zyuganov headed the Communist Party faction in the Moscow City Duma, replacing Nikolai Gubenko.

 Leonid Zyuganov was re-elected to the City Duma on 8 September 2019.

 On 19 April 2023, the personnel commission under the presidium of the Central Committee of the CPRF led by Yury Afonin unanimously decided to nominate Zyuganov as a candidate for mayor of Moscow in the 2023 mayoral election.
-According to the head of the CPRF faction in the Moscow City Duma, Nikolay Zubrilin, the official nomination of a candidate for mayor of Moscow from the Communist Party will take place at a conference of the Moscow City Party Committee, which is tentatively scheduled for late May - early June 2023.
+According to the head of the CPRF faction in the Moscow City Duma, Nikolay Zubrilin, the official nomination of a candidate for mayor of Moscow from the Communist Party was going to take place at a conference of the Moscow City Party Committee, which was tentatively scheduled for late May–early June 2023.